 Etsy for Buyers

-For those looking to make a purchase, the site couldn’t be easier to use.
-To make a purchase, simply browse through the well-curated platform to find what you want.
+For those looking to purchase, the site couldn’t be easier to use.
+Simply browse through the well-curated platform to purchase to find what you want.

 - Clothing and Shoes